 For one, the nature of the goals we set can affect our intrinsic (internal) motivation to keep striving.
 When we reach a goal that’s performance-based, like making a certain amount of money in a year, this can actually diminish our intrinsic motivation.
 Instead, focusing on what we learn along the way—developing skills and competencies—can help maintain our intrinsic motivation.

-But goals can become even bigger problems when they make us single-minded and miss or ignore important aspects of our lives—or even worse, causing us to act in ways that are unethical or cause harm to ourselves or others.
+But goals can become even bigger problems when they make us single-minded and miss or ignore important aspects of our lives—or even worse, cause us to act in ways that are unethical or cause harm to ourselves or others.

 This is why some experts suggest deemphasizing your goals and placing your focus elsewhere.
 For investor, author, and podcaster Tim Ferriss, defining your fears and figuring out how much pain you want to endure is a way to overcome self-paralysis and take action.
 It’s a philosophy he explains in a 2017 TED talk:

 I think Ferriss’s “What’s the worst that can happen?” framework falters by glossing over structural inequalities and disparities in access to social and financial capital; for some people the worst case may be really bad.
 But the framework Tim shares in the video is still a useful way to identify and address the internal saboteurs standing in the way of reaching your goals.

 There’s another way to be an ace goal-getter without focusing on the goals themselves, and it’s a strategy embraced by author James Clear.